ianphil/DoE_Bloom_Filter/Readme.md

                 .format(false_positive_count, bit_arr_size, hash_count))
 ```

 The code above is in the file [05_doe_fact_all.py](https://github.com/iphilpot/DoE_Bloom_Filter/blob/master/src/05_doe_fact_all.py) and will drive the experiment.
-Since we already have the answers to what the settings are for right-sized bloom filter, we target the values surrounding to reduce the amount of experiments we have to run.
+Since we already have the answers to what the settings are for right-sized bloom filter, we establish the factor experimental levels so as to gain the greatest amount of information with the fewest number of experimental runs.
 For hash pass counts we use 3 and 4.
 For bit array size we use 50,000 and 60,000.
 For this experiment we will only do one pass.
 There is no variation in the response variable between runs, so we know the output is statistically significant.
-Otherwise we would employ other tools to show the output is useful between runs if there is variance detected.
+Otherwise we would employ additional techniques to assess if the results are statistically significant.

 ![image](https://user-images.githubusercontent.com/17349002/54553185-09c81c00-4988-11e9-812a-6c1ac5b86158.png)